tonyjward/plagiarism_detection/README.md

 More examples can be found in the [results section](notebooks/2_results.ipynb)

 # How I did it
+As part of the Udacity Machine Learning Engineer Nanodegree I was introduced to a dataset containing simulated plagiarised answers to a series of computer science questions.
+I used this dataset to build a binary classifier in PyTorch, which I then applied to data science articles scraped from the Medium Platform.

 ## Source Data

 Researchers at the University of Sheffield created a corpus in which plagiarism has been simulated:

 >Plagiarism is widely acknowledged to be a significant and increasing problem for higher education institutions.
 To test and develop systems to detect plagiarism, evaluation resources are required.
 To address this, we created a corpus consisting of short (200-300 words) answers to Computer Science questions in which plagiarism has been simulated.
 The corpus has been designed to represent varying degrees of plagiarism and we envisage will be a useful addition to the set of resources available for the evaluation of plagiarism detection systems.
 Although a small collection of plagiarised texts, this corpus has been systematically created and we hope will provide a 'blueprint' for the construction of further resources.